benmvp/slides/2017/reactrally/fiber.md

 NOTES:

-- Any errors that happen within `Buggyomponent` or lower in the tree will trigger `componentDidCatch` in `ErrorBoundary`
+- Any errors that happen within `BuggyComponent` or lower in the tree will trigger `componentDidCatch` in `ErrorBoundary`
+- So if you have sections of an app that are independent, you can wrap them and if one part fails, the whole thing doesn't
 - **IMPORTANT:** It cannot catch errors within itself.
 That would get bubbled up to a error boundary component higher in the tree
-- So if you have sections of an app that are independent, you can wrap them and if one part fails, the whole thing doesn't

 /////